alek3y/dotfiles/README.md

 ### I don't like your setup
 I can't blame you, lol. \
 I made one myself just because I couldn't find any configuration that was worth trying, so I tried to make one as minimal as possible without using a tons of dependencies. \
-If you can't find a good configuration for you, you can always make one yourself.
+If you can't find a good configuration, you can always make one yourself.
 I actually suggest you to try.